 A friend of mine suggested I read On Becoming Babywise: Giving Your Infant the Gift of Nighttime Sleep* by Gary Ezzo and Robert Bucknam. (also known as Babywise)

 As I read through the book, I learned SO much more than just a schedule to follow.

 Throughout the book I had light bulb moments, “Oh, that’s what I did wrong.
 No wonder he wouldn’t sleep!”

-The book teaches parents to be proactive instead of reactive.
+The Babywise schedule teaches parents to be proactive instead of reactive.

 I was reactive with my firstborn.
 The moment he started crying, I would jump to his side and try to get him to stop crying but not really know what to do.

-If I had been following a routine, I would have been able to think through where we were at in the routine and had a better idea of what he really needed.
+If I had been following the Babywise schedule, I would have been able to think through where we were at in the routine and had a better idea of what he really needed.

-I could honestly go on and on about what I learned about babies and their needs, but I’ll leave that to the book!
+I could honestly go on and on about what I learned about babies and their needs, but I’ll leave that to Babywise!

 Now at 7 months she sleeps anywhere between 9-12 hours which means Momma sleeps too!

 There are different stages that occur as the baby grows, and each time we transitioned into the next stage, my daughter’s sleeping and eating behaviors “magically” changed just like the book said they would.

-If you want to get a quick break down of the stages, get the cheat sheet in my resource library.
+If you want to get a quick break down of the stages, download the free Babywise Cheat Sheet printable, but please read the book.

 But I’m glad it was real because my baby was sleeping, I was sleeping, my baby was happy, and I was a confident mom.